Hi There Food Lover,

-I’m the recipe developer, writer and photographer at Cook the Story.
+I’m Christine Pittman, the recipe developer, writer and photographer here at Cook the Story.
 I’m a Canadian stay-at-home mom who has somehow found herself living in Florida.
 My recipes are simple, fresh and from scratch while my writing is simple, fresh and from my funny bone.
-You don’t want to miss any of my real food, real writing or flavorful pictures so be sure to follow me on my blog, Facebook, Twitter, Pinterest and Google+!

 Please let me know what you think of my food stories and my recipes.
 I’ll keep cooking and writing if you keep eating and reading.